Bigtimepuffer/Casino/README.md

-# BlackJack
+# Casino
-A blackjack game made in python
+A Casino game made in python